-Everyday illnesses such as the flu and infections can cause your blood glucose levels to rise.
-If you get sick while you are pregnant you will need to be careful and check your blood glucose levels more often and check your blood or urine for ketones.
-You may also need to increase your insulin doses or have small frequent doses to prevent ketoacidosis.
+Everyday illnesses, such as the flu and infections, can cause your blood glucose levels to rise.
+If you get sick while you are pregnant you will need to be careful.
+When you are unwell, check your blood glucose levels more often.